Grammar

 Adverb phrases are a combination of an adverb and modifiers that provide additional information about it, such as “very quickly” modifying “quickly.”
 They can enhance the specificity and detail of the verb or adjective they are modifying.

-Formul for Adverb Phrases:
+Formula for Adverb Phrases:

-Using the method above we created these examples:
+Using the method above, we created these examples:

 • She sings very beautifully.